 You will be looking for a reason to host brunch when you see all of the cute details in the Waffle Bar Party!
 See tips and ticks below on how to rock this brunch themed celebration.

 When my sister in law announced she was having a baby I was so ecstatic!
 She is the one I can relate the most to on my husbands side and I was literally over the moon excited for the news.
 So, obviously, I jumped at the opportunity to throw her a baby shower.
 The idea was to throw a brunch themed gathering with a minimalist style.
 Easy was key and this party nailed it right on the head.
 Everything came together in three easy steps.

-Here is the thing… I knew I wanted waffles to be the star of the show, but getting everything ready beforehand can be a challenge.
+I knew I wanted waffles to be the star of the show, but getting everything ready beforehand can be a challenge.
 I did not want to spend the entire party tied to the kitchen cranking out waffles.
 The tips and tricks below are PERFECT for getting started.
 The end result will be an elegant brunch fit for any occasion!

 - Fresh Fruit

 - Bloody Mary’s